b1tsh1ft3r/retro.link/README.md

 # Retro.Link

-Retro.Link is an Ethernet cartridge adapter.
+Retro.Link is an Ethernet cartridge adapter for the sega genesis video game consoles.
 It facilitates the use of networking functions in homebrew and existing games, but only if the software has been programmed to interact with the hardware.
-Currently the Sega Genesis is supported officially but the Super Nintendo is being investigated currently.

 # What can this be used for?
 The adapter can be used for a wide range of things including but not limited to: